asimonov/CarND-PID-Control-Project/README.md

 Proportional part is defining how sensitive our response is.
 If we set Proportional coefficient higher the system tends to 'ideal state' quicker.
 But it may overshoot.
 So there is a tradeoff.

-Same for Differential part.
-The higher the differential coefficient the more responsive the controller is to the rate of change in state, which tends to dampen the oscillations inherent to Proportional part of PID.
+For Differential part the higher the coefficient the more responsive the controller is to the rate of change in state, which tends to dampen the oscillations inherent to Proportional part of PID.